Duke-BC-Deep-Learning-for-Energy-Access/yolov3/README.md

 ### utils.py
 * load_colors() function in utils/utils.py that loads a file for bbox colors.
 Used internally when the --bbox-colors argument is added.

+### small_and_large_turbine_metrics.py
+* Module used to compute precision and recall and F1 score for small and large turbines separately
+* Before using this, make sure to create the 'val' folder (the folder of validation images) and run detect.py on the folder with the argument --save-txt.
+Then to run the code, run `!python3 small_and_large_turbine_metrics.py` (need '!' for colab, but not need it for terminal) and put any specific arguments afterwards.
+* To see the arguments, check the argument parser in the code

 <br/><br/>

 <a href="https://apps.apple.com/app/id1452689527" target="_blank">